andybateman/HackaSpoka/README.md

 Hacking an Ikea Spoka for my son, adding the functionality of a GloClock

 I bought an Ikea SPÖKA (http://www.ikea.com/us/en/catalog/products/30150984/) for my son to scare the monsters away.
-Orinially the Spoka could just glow blue/green , I wanted it to do more.
+Originally the Spoka could just glow blue/green , I wanted it to do more.

 ![Image of a Spoka](https://i.ytimg.com/vi/NFXOOik6Z2I/maxresdefault.jpg)